leegao/panfrost-notes/vortek/vortek2.md

 **Analysis:** This function is a standard pass-through.
 Unlike its buffer-to-image counterpart, it does **not** check if the `srcImage` is managed by the `TextureDecoder`.
 This implies that reading data *from* an emulated compressed texture via this command is either not supported or not necessary for the renderer's architecture.
 The most likely reason is that the emulated textures are write-only targets for asset loading, and any subsequent reads are expected to happen within shaders where sampling logic can be properly controlled.

 ---

-Here is a comprehensive decompilation and analysis of the next 12 Vulkan wrapper functions from `libvortekrenderer2.so`.

 ### Summary of Modifications